sravaninellore/build-an-API-for-serving-predictions./README.md

 # build-an-API-for-serving-predictions.
-● Imagine you are working as a Data Scientist for an Online Wine Shop named “The Wine Land” (Dream come true??)
+● Imagine you are working as a Data Scientist for an Online Wine Shop named “The Wine Land”.......
 ● As the name suggests, the online store specializes in selling different varieties of wines. ● Wines and its allied activities are niches.
 Having said that, the online store receives a decent amount of traffic and reviews from its users. ● Your boss is hoping to leverage the “reviews” data and draw actionable insights fromit.
 What is Expected?
 ● The directives from your boss are - ○ To derive the top 5 actionable Insights from the Data. ○ To build a predictive model for predicting the wine “variety”. ○ To build an API for serving predictions.
 Feel free to define the I/O contract.